Section 1: South End

 Garden Area #14 Durham Oval

-About: This area has color and texture throughout the spring, summer and fall, with a variety of new and long-time plantings.
-Summer 2104, this area is under renovation.
+About: This area has color and texture throughout the spring, summer and fall, with a variety of plantings.
+This oval-shaped garden bed is a focal point for park visitors walking down Durham street into the park.

 Garden Area #14A Durham Swale